datalad-handbook/book/docs/basics/howto.rst

 DataLad uses command-line arguments in a *terminal*.
 This means that there is no graphical user interface with buttons to click on, but a set of commands and options users type into their shell.
 If you are not used to working with command-line arguments, DataLad can appear intimidating.
-Luckily, the set of posisble commands is limited, and even without prior experience with a shell, one can get used to it fairly quickly.
+Luckily, the set of possible commands is limited, and even without prior experience with a shell, one can get used to it fairly quickly.

 This chapter aims at providing novices with general basics about the shell, common Unix